matthewoden/slackerton/README.md

 # Slackerton

-Hedwig Slackbot for a local gaming slack.
+Hedwig Slackbot for a local gaming Normalize

 Responders: